 - All staff and volunteers will be easily identified by wearing YMCA issued name tags and/or Staff T-shirts. - Youth 11 years old and under must be in direct supervision of a supervising individual at all times. - Rooms that allow for unnecessary privacy or limit line-of-sight supervision will remained locked or will be routinely checked by staff. - The organization has zero tolerance for abuse, mistreatment, or sexual activity among youth within the organization.
 This organization is committed to providing all youth with a safe environment and will not tolerate the mistreatment or abuse of one youth by another youth.
-Conduct by youth that rises to the level of abuse, mistreatment, or sexual activity will result in intervention or disciplinary action, up to and including, dismissal from the program. - In addition, our organization will not tolerate any behavior that is classified under the definition of bullying, and to the extent that such actions are disruptive, the organization will take the necessary steps to eliminate such behavior. - All staff and volunteers will be aware of the Member Code of Conduct
+Conduct by youth that rises to the level of abuse, mistreatment, or sexual activity will result in intervention or disciplinary action, up to and including, dismissal from the program. - In addition, our organization will not tolerate any behavior that is classified under the definition of bullying, and the organization will take the necessary steps to eliminate such behavior. - All staff and volunteers will be aware and acknowledge of the Member Code of Conduct